ngxxx307/sandbox_vr_wordle/README.md

 ### How to Play

-1. You will need two separate WebSocket clients to test the multiplayer functionality.
-You can use a tool like the [Simple WebSocket Client](https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo) extension for Chrome, or any other client.

-2.  **Connect both clients** to the server at:
+1.  **Connect to the server** using a WebSocket client (e.g. postman)  at:
     `ws://localhost:8080/ws`

+2.  **Choose a game mode.** Upon connecting, you'll be in the game lounge.
+Send one of the following messages to start a game:
+    *   `Wordle`: Start a standard single-player game.
+    *   `Cheated Host Wordle`: Start a single-player game where the answer is revealed to the host (useful for testing).
+    *   `Multiplayer Wordle`: Enter the queue for a two-player match.

+3.  **For Multiplayer Games:**
+    *   Connect a second client to the same address (`ws://localhost:8080/ws`).
-3. In the first client, send the message `multiplayer`.
-You will receive a "Waiting for another player..." message.
+    *   From the second client, also send the `multiplayer` message.

-4. In the second client, send the message `multiplayer`.
-The game will start, and both clients will receive the game rules.
+    *   Once both players have joined, the match will begin automatically, and both clients will receive the game rules.

-5. Follow the turn-based instructions to play the game.

-## ⚠️ Limitations

-> **Task 4 (Multiplayer)** is only partially finished due to time limit pressure.
+4.  **Follow the on-screen instructions** to play.